 Universal Studios is one of Osaka’s most visited attractions, and it isn’t hard to understand why.
 Favorites include The Wizarding World of Harry Potter, Backdraft, Jurassic Park, and Spiderman themed rides.
 A 1-day pass to Universal Studios is JPY 7,600 for adults and JPY 5,100 for kids, but you can sometimes get a discount if you purchase advanced tickets on Klook or Kkday.
 Follow these links to buy Universal Studios tickets from Klook or Kkday.
 Both sites have other Universal Studios deals as well so be sure to browse all their listings: Klook | Kkday.

-Check out my post on Universal Cool Japan 2017 for more pictures and information.
+Check out my post on Universal Studios Japan for more pictures and information.

 Suggested Length of Visit: Full day / Admission: JPY 7,600 for adults, JPY 5,100 for children